Free 1-hour virtual workshop:

 Immigration Evaluations: Expanding Your Impact and Scope of Practice

-Use your clinical skills to support immigrant families through high-stakes evaluations.
+Use your clinical and assessment skills to support immigrant families through high-stakes evaluations.
 Understand your role, your responsibilities, and how to approach this work with clarity and care.

 If you’ve heard about immigration evaluations, or have been approached about a case, you’ve likely wondered: